comob-project/snn-sound-localization/paper/paper.md

 * MG is supported by Schmidt Sciences, LLC.
 Previously, MG was a Fellow of Paris Region Fellowship Program - supported by the Paris Region, and funding from the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No 945298-ParisRegionFP.
 * FS and AA work is fully funded by the project “EBRAINS-Italy (European Brain ReseArch INfrastructureS-Italy),” granted by the Italian National Recovery and Resilience Plan (NRRP), M4C2, funded by the European Union –NextGenerationEU (Project IR0000011, CUP B51E22000150006, “EBRAINS-Italy”).
 * DFE is funded by the SURF programme (undergraduate research fellowship) from the Simons Foundation (SCGB).
+* DFE and BAB acknowledge the use of the UCL Myriad High Performance Computing Facility (Myriad@UCL), and associated support services, in the completion of this work.
 * ZF is funded by a NSERC PGS-D Scholarship.
 * BM is funded by the be.AI Leverhulme Doctoral Scholarships (Leverhulme Trust).
 * YHL is supported by NSERC PGS-D, FRQNT B2X, and Pearson Fellowship.